Diennguyen8290/RNA-Seq_pipeline/README.md

     git clone https://github.com/dmanahan/DNM_mRNA-Seq_analysis.git

-and make all scripts executable with

-    chmod 775 *

 For each of your datasets, create a sub-directory (hence forth referred to here as a "data directory") within your working directory

     mkdir data